CMGeldenhuys/kleinvoet/README.md

 ![Kleinvoet Field Test](docs/img/field-test.jpg)

 Firmware is available at [CMGeldenhuys/kleinvoet-firmware](https://github.com/CMGeldenhuys/kleinvoet-firmware).
-All relevant productio files such as panelised gerbers, bill of materials and work orders can be found in the _"production"_ folder in the repo.
+All relevant production files such as panelised gerbers, bill of materials and work orders can be found in the `production` folder in the repo.
+Additionally, the PCB layout and schematics for the Kleinvoet recorders can be found in the `docs/pcb_single`, `docs/pcb_panel` and `docs/schematics` directories, respectively.

 ## Example Recordings